iCliniq Logo

 Published At October 10, 2023

-MDD is a heterogeneous disorder that affects clinical practice.
-A prevalent mood condition that has a negative impact on lifestyle and life expectancy is a major depressive disorder.
-AMD (age-related macular degeneration) is the leading cause of disability worldwide.
+MDD affects everyone differently, which can make it difficult to diagnose and treat.
+It presents differently in each person, making it a challenge for doctors.
+This common mood disorder can impact life significantly.
+A prevalent mood condition that has a negative impact on lifestyle.
+Age-related macular degeneration (AMD) is the known cause of the disorder across the world.
 The exact cause of MDD is not known, but it is proven that genes play an important role in the underlying depression.
-The 12-month prevalence of MDD is estimated to be approximately six percent and the lifetime prevalence is around 20 %.
 The term depression refers to a depressed mood.

 • The feeling of sadness.